installation

 The name “Jupyter” is a loose acronym referring to the Julia, Python, and R programming languages.
 The notebook supports these and many other languages.

-Information concerning the Jupyter notebook may be found here.
+Information concerning the Jupyter notebook may be found on the jupyter website.
 There are numerous guides and tutorial videos online as well.
 Specific details pertaining to notebook usage with seniority_list are located in the “user guide” section.

 spreadsheet program

 A spreadsheet program compatible with .xlsx files is required to handle the input data and to read output from the program.
 Microsoft Excel® may be used with seniority_list, but is not required.
 LibreOffice Calc is an open-source spreadsheet program which works well with seniority_list.
-LibreOffice is free and may be downloaded here.
+LibreOffice is free and may be downloaded from the LibreOffice website.

 installing Python and Python libraries

-Your computer must have the Python program and the associated Python libraries (helper programs which perform specialized tasks) as listed above on your computer to be able to run seniority_list.
+Your computer must have the Python program and the associated Python libraries (helper programs which perform specialized tasks) listed above on your computer to be able to run seniority_list.
 Nearly all of these requirements are met with one download and installation of the Anaconda scientific platform.
 Navigate to this webpage and select the Python 3.6 (or above) and 64-bit version appropriate for your operating system.
 Install, using the default prompts.
-Detailed installation instructions are found here, if needed.
+Detailed installation instructions are found on the anaconda website, if needed.

 Note: The anaconda download is 350-600mb depending on your operating system and will require approximately 3gb of disk space when it is installed.